Enjoy the Journey.

-You can continue with the arrive-and-drive for as many times as you like, where our racing support teams provide you with a car for hire, and an instructor on each occasion.
+You can continue with the arrive-and-drive for as many times as you like, where our racing support teams provide you with a car for hire, and an instructor.

 4. CHOOSE A SUPPORT TEAM

 Unless you're an absolute whizz, you'll need your car looked after.
-And if you've not already selected one by the time you've got a car, talk to one of our racing support teams above.
+And if you've not already selected one by the time you've got a car, talk to our racing support team above.

 Your team will then provide the following services:

 [ some may vary between teams, the following is a guideline ]

 - secure storage of your car, with insurance

 - prep your vehicle to an event or track day